Art Projects for Students with Special Needs

 - Bright Butterfly Art Project: Teaching Students with Learning Disabilities

 - Lesson Plans for Digital Art Projects with Special Needs Learners

 - Fun Activities for Visually Impaired or Blind Children Involving Art

 Providing art lessons is a form of expressive therapy for special needs students.
 Using art therapy with autistic children has been shown to provide positive results in developing their social skills.
-Developing art lessons for special needs students gives them an outlet to explore their emotions.
+Developing art projects for students with special needs gives them an outlet to explore their emotions.
 It also benefits their cognitive and physical development as well.

 It is crucial to construct art lessons based upon and tailored to each individual’s needs.
 Here are a few ideas to help you create lessons.

 Tips for creating art lessons for special needs students:

 - Use supplies that stimulate the students’ senses.

 - Build a step-by-step plan.